amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

 ====

 Flow sublist includes exactly one sublist, either `"Darcy Problem`" or `"Richards Problem`".
 Structure of both sublists is quite similar.
-We make necessary comments on differences.
+We make necessary comments on their differences.

 Water retention models
 -----------------------